 We may not have any control over the fact that we are all a phone call away from tragic news.
 However, we do have the ability to affect how we handle that news.
 Just do your best – that’s all any of us can really expect of ourselves.

 Is there anything we take more for granted than life itself?
 We are alive – what a miracle!
-But here’s the question – What are you doing with your life?

 • When was the last time you had a deep conversation with someone you love or a total stranger?

-• How well do you really know yourself, your family and friends?
+• How well do you really know yourself, your family, and friends?

 • From where do you draw meaning in your life?